-Anna is the Interim Director, and Membership Development Manager at Creative Edinburgh.
+Anna is Membership Development Manager at Creative Edinburgh.
 With 3 years experience as part of the core team, Anna works closely with our community to find the support they need along side coordinating our Mentoring Programme.
 A painting graduate from ECA, with experience in events curation, visual merchandising and as a visual artist, she is interested in communication and the relationships between place and peace of mind.

 Katherine is our Events Producer, an English Literature graduate who has worked at events and festivals across the UK, including EIF, EIBF, Hay Festival and Aberdeen's Granite Noir Festival.
 She is based in Glasgow and also writes at The Warren, an arts and culture site.